-The Atmospheric Sciences research group's interests cover a broad spectrum of topics in atmospheric sciences, with our research results often bearing directly on societal issues surrounding climate variability and change.
-Many members of the group also maintain research interests in other regions of the globe.
-We strive to understand the polar atmosphere and its role within the Earth system.
-Our projects use a variety of observational, modeling and remote sensing techniques.
+Research interests cover a broad spectrum of topics, with our results often bearing directly on societal issues of climate variability and change.
+Our research encompasses time scales from nano-seconds to decades, including the interactions between the surface and the atmosphere and mesosphere and the thermosphere.
+Many members of the group also maintain research interests in other regions of the globe, and our projects use a variety of observational, modeling and remote-sensing techniques.